Schedule Appointment

 Bulimia nervosa is a serious eating disorder that can have devastating effects on physical and mental health.
-Characterized by cycles of binge eating followed by purging behaviors, bulimia can lead to a range of health problems, including electrolyte imbalances, dental erosion, and gastrointestinal issues.
+Characterized by cycles of binge eating followed by purging behaviors, it can lead to a range of health problems, including electrolyte imbalances, dental erosion, and gastrointestinal issues.
 However, with the right treatment and support, recovery is possible.

 Understanding Bulimia

 Bulimia often develops during adolescence or young adulthood, making it important to recognize the signs and symptoms early on.
-While individuals with bulimia may appear to have normal weight, they often struggle with negative body image and feelings of guilt and shame.
+While individuals with this disorder may appear to have normal weight, they often struggle with negative body image and feelings of guilt and shame.
 Purging behaviors can include self-induced vomiting, excessive exercise, or misuse of laxatives or diuretics.

 The Impact of Bulimia